SLIBIO/SLib-Doc/source/Guides/UserInterface/Animation/Index.rst

 **Scale**

-You can easily scale a View using setScaleAnimation or startScaleAnimation method.
+You can easily scale a View.

 ::